 - a.
-This represents short-term loans given to the Government of Liberia.
-The loans are at 2% interest rates.
-The amount was included in the total consolidated loan in December 6, 2019. - b.
+On December 6, 2019, the Government of Liberia and the Central Bank of Liberia consolidated all the debts between the Government of Liberia and the Bank in the amount of US\$ 487,482,838 million to be paid in 180 equal and consecutive monthly installment beginning January 30, 2029.
+This amount includes forward lending of Extended Credit Facility loan in 2014 for budget support, Rapid Credit Facility loan in 2015 for budget support and Extended Credit Facility loan in 2016 for budget support.
+Interest on these amounts is accrued only on the due as specified in the memorandum.
+The annual interest is 4% per annum. - b.
 On 18 March 2013 an MOU was signed between the Ministry of Finance of the Republic of Liberia and the Central Bank of Liberia (CBL), for CBL to hold all Liberia's balances with the IMF in its books.
 On inception there was a shortfall of assets and liabilities of SDR16million which was recognised as a long-term receivable from the GOL to be paid on a future date agreed by MOF and GOL.
-On 10 October 2014 an extended credit facility received from the IMF of SDR32,300, 000 was advanced to GOL for budgetary support, this amount was offset by a grant assistance of SDR25,400,000 by the IMF under the catastrophe containment (CC) window in accordance with section III, paragraphs 1 and 3(A) of the CCR trust.
+On 10 October 2014 an extended credit facility received from the IMF of SDR32,300,000 was advanced to GOL for budgetary support, this amount was offset by a grant assistance of SDR25,400,000 by the IMF under the catastrophe containment (CC) window in accordance with section III, paragraphs 1 and 3(A) of the CCR trust.